techidaily/site-win11-tips/source/_posts/reviving-your-pubg-saved-data-in-windows-1110.md

 ![The Verify Files option in Epic Games](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/verify-files-option.jpg)

  Both Steam and the Epic Games Launcher client software with which players install PUBG include options for verifying games.
 Those troubleshooting options scan and repair game files.
-Our[guide to repairing game files](https://www.makeuseof.com/how-to-verify-game-file-integrity-different-launchers/) tells you how to verify PUBG's files in Steam and Epic Games Launcher.
+Our [guide to repairing game files](https://www.makeuseof.com/how-to-verify-game-file-integrity-different-launchers/) tells you how to verify PUBG's files in Steam and Epic Games Launcher.

 ## 3\.
 Disable Controlled Folder Access